c-auri/ConferenceTracks/README.md

 # ConferenceTrackManagement
-## Assumptions
+## Time Constraints
-- a talk must not have a duration less than 5 minutes
+- A talk must not have a duration less than 5 minutes.
+- The default constraints for the morning session are from 9:00 AM to 12:00 PM exactly.
+- Lunch is hard coded from 12:00 PM to 1:00 PM.
+- The default constraints for the afternoon session are from 13:00 PM to 16:00 PM at the earliest and 17:00 PM at the latest.

-## Naming Conventions
+## Compromises
+- The session time constraints (start, earliest end and latest end) are somewhat customizable, but must always be at full hours of the same day.
+The assignment did not specify any customizability needs, but I did not want to hard code too many magic numbers.
-- variables holding time as integers are measured in minutes if not specified otherwise
+- Variables holding time as integers are measured in minutes if not specified otherwise.
+This is not very clean, a dedicated Time class would be better.
+But since I'm not familiar with JavaScripts Date arithmetics this seemed like an easy compromise that wouldn't make too much trouble.